DavidVorick/CodeCommit/src/consistency/UserSpecification.md

 The query is then sent to the LLM, and the text response is recorded in agent-config/consistency-report.txt.

-The system prompts can both be found in the `system_prompts` module, the query can be found in agent-config/query.txt, and the codebase is built using the `context_builder` module.
+The system prompts can both be found in the `system_prompts` module, the supervisor query is provided by the binary, and the codebase is built using the `context_builder` module.

 The `context_builder` module needs the whole rest of the prompt as input